Amaru333/Dacast-react/README.md

 ## Eslint

 This project uses @typescript-eslint and plugin:react/recommended specs so you can write clean react and typescript code, if you use Visual Studio Code, you can install eslint from the extension tab to activate this function, other editors just google _name of the editor + eslint_ you will find how to enable it for your editor.

+## Storybook

+This project uses Storybook.
+You can write new stories in /stories.
+To launch storybook locally, just type 'npm run storybook' on your terminal.
+Storybook is also available on preprod at /storybook from the root url.